jengel3/chatter/README.md

 ## Event API

+Chatter provides a short list of events based on Backbone's [event protocol](http://backbonejs.org/#Events).
+These events can be accessed through the window Chatter object.

 * ```message [channel, message]``` - Triggered when a message is received.
 * ```sentMessage [receiver, message]``` - Triggered when a message is sent.
 * ```topic [channel, topic, nick]``` - Triggered when the topic is changed.